shagu/shagu.org/README.md

 # Shagu Addons

 Hello and welcome to my website.
-I've been creating World of Warcraft AddOns since 2013 and on this site you can find the majority of what I did the past years.
+I have been developing World of Warcraft AddOns since 2013, and here you will find most of my work from over the years.
-I'm not as active as I have been before, but I still fix bugs (if there are any) and will take care of pull requests.

-If you're a developer on your own, please note that all my work is licensed under MIT, so feel free to pick what you want.
-The addons are made for the 1.12.1 and the 2.4.3 clients, they won't be remade for the new Classic gameclients that blizzard provides now.
-The icons indicate for which version the addon was made.
+The addons are developed for the 1.12.1 and 2.4.3 clients and will not be remade for the new Classic game clients provided by Blizzard.
+The icons indicate the version for which each addon was originally created.

-Most of the addons are written in a way, that allows to run the same addon code both the vanilla and the tbc gameclient.
-The only requirement for this is to name the folder proplerly (See README files with the addon folders).
+Most of these addons are designed to be compatible with both the Vanilla and TBC game clients.
+The only requirement is to name the folder correctly (please refer to the README files included with each addon folder).

+## Moving Forward

+My active involvement in addon development has come to an end.
+I no longer find the Turtle-WoW community a nice place to be, and other Vanilla and Burning Crusade servers now support the latest game clients that don’t require my addons.
+The few remaining people who value my contributions are not enough to justify dedicating such large amounts of my personal time into this.

+The enjoyment of the game has decreased over time.
+As a result, I will be reducing my activity and will not provide updates as often as before.
+While I may occasionally be online and address bugs as they arise, please do not expect the same level of activity or support as in the past.
+I will continue to review and process well-crafted pull requests, as long as they are thoroughly tested and not the result of automated or unverified AI-generated content.

+## World of Warcraft: Addons

 <a href="pfQuest"><img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_layouts/pfQuest_banner.png" align="right" width="48%"></a>
 <a href="pfUI"><img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_layouts/pfUI_banner.png" width="48%"></a>

-## World of Warcraft: Addons

 * <img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/wow_vanilla.png" title="Vanilla 1.12.1 support" height="22"><img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/wow_tbc.png" title="The Burning Crusade 2.4.3 support" height="22"> **[pfUI](pfUI) A complete and minimal UI framework**
 * <img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/wow_vanilla.png" title="Vanilla 1.12.1 support" height="22"><img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/wow_tbc.png" title="The Burning Crusade 2.4.3 support" height="22"> **[pfQuest](pfQuest) A lightweight quest, spawn and item database**